openstack/cinder-specs/specs/newton/discovering-system-capabilities.rst

   Normal http response code(s): 200

-  Reponse is a list of capabilities.
+  Response is a list of capabilities.
 Each capability is a simple noun or hyphenated compound noun.
 E.g:

 .. code-block:: rest